RFID in Access Control

 • Spare the cost of unnecessary infrastructure

-How can you use RFID for access control with loyalty programs?
+How can you use RFID in access control with loyalty programs?

 Companies that offer loyalty programs to customers like car washes can use RFID technology to check in customers and keep track of their purchases.
 They program unique serial numbers to the RFID tag, then associate the number to a specific car securing information about the vehicle and its owner in the car wash's database.
 These programs then use the technology to bill customers automatically on a monthly cycle.

-How can you use RFID for access control with tollway and/or parking applications?
+How can you use RFID with tollway and/or parking applications?

 RFID technology allows parking management companies to reduce labor costs while increasing parking revenue while making data-driven decisions.
 Most RFID parking management applications use a UHF system with a reader set at the entrance to the lot and a windshield tag or rearview mirror tag on the vehicle window that triggers a gate or door when it comes to the range of the reader.

-How can you use RFID for access control for tracking attendance at trade shows?
+How can you use RFID for tracking attendance at trade shows?

 Instead of manually counting attendees and reconciling the data at the end of each day to provide to exhibitors, RFID can automate some or all of the process.